ingridgallegosp/ingridgallegosp/readme.md

 <p align='center'>
 Hello there!
 I´m Ingrid, a curious and versatile woman with experience in architecture and ecommerce.
-Now, I am excited to transition into Front-end development, where I seek to combine my technical and creative skills to create user-friendly, functional and visually appealing digital products and experiences.
+Now, as a Front-end developer,  I seek to combine my technical and creative skills to create user-friendly, functional and visually appealing digital products and experiences.
 </p>